Chocolate mochi is coming your way!

 Chocolate Filling

-- Start by preparing the filling.
-Place the finely chopped dark chocolate into a bowl and set aside.
+- Place the finely chopped dark chocolate into a bowl and set aside.

 Mochi Dough